 SPH-N 220 Nutrition for Health (3 cr.)
+Free Elective (3 cr.)

 The Fitness and Wellness program fulfills the educational requirements established by the Committee on Certification and Registry Boards.
 This means that the current curriculum covers the knowledge, skills, and abilities expected of an ACSM Exercise Physiologist.
 This certification can only be taken by those individuals with a four-year degree in an allied health field.